jadijadi/lpic1book/content/1043_control_mounting_and_unmounting_of_filesystems.md

 ## Mounting and Unmounting
 When we have a formatted partition and need to use it, we have to `mount` it somewhere in the Linux directory hierarchy.
 Unlike Windows, the new *driver* do now show up as separated disks, but like *virtual subdirectories* somewhere in your `/` tree.

-Say we want to *mount* the /dev/sda3 on /media/mydisk.
+Say we want to *mount* the `/dev/sda3` on `/media/mydisk`.
 The directory `/media/mydisk` should be there and then, we just run:

 ```
 sudo mount -t ext4 /dev/sda3 /media/mydisk
 ```

-and all files and folders in /dev/sda3 will be accessible from /media/mydisk.
+All files and folders in /dev/sda3 will be accessible from /media/mydisk.

 Run `mount` with no parameter to see all mounted devices.
 To **un mount**, simply use the `umount` on the drive or the directory.
 These two are equivalent: